Malaysia Airlines: 2011–2014: Third unprofitability, 2014 aircraft losses, bankruptcy

 MAS recorded a net loss of RM2.52 billion in 2011, which was the largest in its company history, due to rising fuel costs.
 A major restructuring led to the appointment of a new CEO, Ahmad Jauhari Yahya, in September 2011.
 One of the first initiatives to stop the losses was a rationalisation of the network.
 The company suspended services to Surabaya, Karachi, Dubai, Dammam and Johannesburg.

+With the delivery of the Airbus A380-800, the airline has also begun to retire its remaining Boeing 747-400s in 2012.
+Also retired were the older generation Airbus A330s and Boeing 737-400s by the end of 2014.

 In February 2013, MAS reported a net profit of RM51.4 million for the fourth quarter.
 The airline's improved financial performance that year was mainly attributable to its route rationalisation programme, which had an overall 8% reduction in ASK.
 This was matched by a marginal 1% reduction in revenue to RM13.76bil in 2012 and seat factor holding at 74.5%.
 The reduced ASK also helped MAS register a corresponding 14% decrease in expenditures.

 The airline struggled to cut costs to compete with a wave of new, low-cost carriers in the region.
 The airline lost RM443.4 million (US$137.4 million) in the first quarter of 2014.
-The second quarter—the first in the aftermath of Flight 370's disappearance – had a loss of RM307.04 million (US$97.6 million), which represented a 75% increase over losses from second-quarter 2013.
+The second quarter—the first in the aftermath of the disappearance of Flight 370 – had a loss of RM307.04 million (US$97.6 million), which represented a 75% increase over losses from second-quarter 2013.
 As a result, MAS has not made a profit since 2010.
 In the previous three years, the airline had booked losses of RM1.17 billion ($356 million) in 2013, RM433 million in 2012, and RM2.5 billion in 2011.
 Industry analysts expect MAS to lose further market share and face a challenging environment to stand out from competitors while addressing their financial plight.
 The company's stock, down as much as 20% following the disappearance of Flight 370, had fallen 80% over the previous five years, which contrasts with a rise in the Malaysian stock market of about 80% over the same period.